-(.
-1. A Indicators: Detention of Vulnerable Applicants re unaccompanied asylum-seeking children detained in practice? ☐ Frequently ⊠ Rarely ☐ Never If frequently or rarely, are they only detained in border/transit zones? 🗌 Yes 🖾 No 2 2.
-A re asylum seeking children in families detained in practice? □ Frequently □ Rarely ⊠ Never
+Indicators: Detention of Vulnerable Applicants I. Are unaccompanied asylum-seeking children detained in practice? ☐ Frequently ☒ Rarely Never If frequently or rarely, are they only detained in border/transit zones? ☐ Yes ⊠ No ( 2.
+Are asylum seeking children in families detained in practice? ☐ Frequently ☐ Rarely ⊠ Never

-Although detention of asylum seekers or vulnerable categories is not allowed by law, in practice several exceptions have been reported concerning unaccompanied children and victims of trafficking.
+Although detention of asylum seekers or vulnerable categories is not explicitly allowed by law, in practice several exceptions have been reported concerning unaccompanied children and victims of trafficking.
 This is due to the lack of identification of the minor age of the person, or of his or her status of victim of trafficking.

 Nonetheless, when they are identified as minors or victims while they are in detention, they are released and handled to the competent protection systems.
+In addition, applicants such as pregnant women or persons requiring assistance may be exempted from the border procedure and admitted to the territory in specific cases.

-119 Article 61 Aliens Law.
+Article 61 Aliens Act.